Chapter 5 Adilah

 Adilah nodded.

-The two women joined a path leading down a slight incline into a woodland.
-After a couple of minutes of walking, they emerged into a large clearing that had eight round log cabins equally spaced on its circumference.
+Adilah waved a hand and followed Harmony along a path that led down a slight incline into a woodland.
+After a few minutes they emerged into a large clearing with eight round log cabins equally spaced around its circumference.

 “This is a safe place.
 It’s only for women,” said Harmony.

-Adilah nodded with understanding and felt relief that there were no men here.
+Adilah nodded, feeling relieved that there would be no men here.

 “This is where I stay,” continued Harmony, touching the outside wall of the cabin to her left.